-converter needs to work with specific If your message а target class (for both input and output), then the message converter needs extend org.springframework.messaging.converter.AbstractMessageConverter.
-For @StreamListener, when using а message converter org.springframework.messaging.converter.MessageConverter would suffice.
+If your message converter needs to work with a specific content-type and target class (for both input and output), then the message converter needs to extend org.springframework.messaging.converter.AbstractMessageConverter.
+For conversion when using @StreamListener, a message converter that implements org.springframework.messaging.converter.MessageConverter would suffice.